 Manifesto: Art x Agency is a group exhibition that examines the art historical impact of artist manifestos from the 20th century to present day.
 Organized by the Hirshhorn’s Chief Curator Stéphane Aquin, Manifesto: Art x Agency includes German artist Julian Rosefeldt’s Manifesto, presented as a multichannel film installation for the first time in Washington, D.C., alongside a diverse selection of works from the Museum’s permanent collection.
 Comprising more than 100 works of art and ephemera created over a hundred-year period, Manifesto: Art x Agency explores how artists used manifestos to engage with the political and social issues of their time and how contemporary practices still employ art as a tool in the making of history.

 Manifestos, a standard feature of modernist avant-garde movements, were often created to outline the principles of artist groups and to purport revolutionary social and political theories practiced by artists, writers and philosophers.
-Exploring the idea of the artist manifesto as a major tenet of the 20th century, the Hirshhorn’s exhibition will be divided into three distinct sections.
-The introduction to the exhibition will feature a powerful display of the Museum’s modern collection holdings, including seminal works by artists such as Jean Arp, Giacomo Balla, Alexander Calder, Salvador Dalí, Helen Frankenthaler, George Grosz, Hannah Höch, René Magritte, André Masson, Joan Miró, Joan Mitchell, Barnett Newman, Jackson Pollock and Tsuruko Yamazaki.
+Exploring the idea of the artist manifesto as a major tenet of the 20th century, the Hirshhorn’s exhibition is divided into three distinct sections.
+The introduction to the exhibition features a powerful display of the Museum’s modern collection holdings, including seminal works by artists such as Jean Arp, Giacomo Balla, Alexander Calder, Salvador Dalí, Helen Frankenthaler, George Grosz, René Magritte, André Masson, Joan Miró, Joan Mitchell, Jackson Pollock, and Tsuruko Yamazaki.

 Dating from the early 20th to mid-century, these works offer a historical framework for the ideas born out of the various manifestos from this time period.
-To further ground these works within the ideas that inspired them, a number of published manifestos, including texts from futurism, surrealism, constructivism and lyrical abstraction, on loan from North American art libraries, will be on display as a key part of the exhibition.
+To further ground these works within the ideas that inspired them, a number of published manifestos, including texts from futurism, surrealism, constructivism, and lyrical abstraction, on loan from North American art libraries, are on display as a key part of the exhibition.